-In the Fall of 2020, the world is rightly focused on the COVID-19 pandemic.
-Governments around the world are scrambling to deal with the health emergency and its economic repercussions.
+More than a year into the pandemic, governments around the world are still scrambling to deal with the health emergency and its economic repercussions.
 Developing countries have been especially hard hit.

 In its 2019 ODA report, the OECD (Organization for Economic Cooperation and Development) recently noted: